SynchroPhasor-based Automatic Real-time Control in a Nordic perspective

 Name: Mohammadreza Maddipour Farrokhifard

-Organisation: General Electric Digital, Norway
+Organisation: General Electric Digital, USA

 Title of presentation: PMU data anomaly detection, classification, and prediction using Machine Learning and Artificial Intelligence

 Abstract: In this panel, challenges of implementing Artificial Intelligence (AI) and Machine Learning (ML) for anomaly detection and classification from practical viewpoint will be presented.
 AI/ML techniques have been showing promising outcomes in PMU-based applications and specifically in bad data detection and mitigation, event detection, classification, and localization.
 This panel will mostly focus on the challenges of implementing such applications in offline and real-time PMU data analysis tools.

 Name: Salvatore D’Arco

 Organisation: SINTEF, Norway

 Title of presentation: A laboratory research platform for validating WAMPACS solutions

 Abstract: Laboratory testing of WAMPACS could facilitate the transition from research to industrial development.
 The panel presentation will describe the research platform for WAMPACS in the National Smart Grid Laboratory, the capabilities offered and lesson learnt from the experience matured in the development and testing phase.

 Name: Knut Hornnes